screwylightbulb/SteamCompatLink/README.md

 Be careful with where you output to, since it may potentially create a lot of symlinks.

 ## To do:
 The script does not do any housekeeping.
-If you uninstall a file, the symlink will remain until you delete it.
+If you uninstall a game, the symlink will remain until you delete it.